 The configuration table consists of a single row of values labeled with the corresponding configuration parameters names.
-In the calibration directory, which is delivered together with the pipeline data reduction software, a standard configuration table is provided for each VIMOS quadrant and grism is made available.
+In the calibration directory, which is delivered together with the pipeline data reduction software, a standard configuration table is provided for each VIMOS quadrant and grism.